Download White Paper: The Bullwhip Effect in Supply Chains

 Why the Bullwhip Effect is so Bad for Supply Chains and Companies

-By creating these peaks and valleys, companies have to handle alternating periods of very high demand followed by very low demand.
-Because companies are loath to forgo sales they will size their factories, warehouse, staff and inventory to handle these peaks.
-The size of these is greater than what is needed to handle true customer demand variation, but because of the bullwhip effect companies have to over-size to fulfill customer orders.
-In addition, they will have to schedule overtime, followed by periods where their employees may be idle because of lower demand during a bullwhip “valley”.
+By creating these peaks and valleys, companies have to handle demand variability – alternating periods of high demand followed by low demand.
+This demand variation, or demand fluctuation, occurs because companies are loath to forgo sales and want high customer satisfaction scores.
+Therefore, they size their factories, warehouse, staff, and inventory to handle the volatility.
+The entire supply chain then has greater capacity and resources than what is needed to handle true customer demand variation.
+In other words, because of the bullwhip effect, companies have to over-size to fulfill customer orders.

 What Causes the Bullwhip Effect

-• Economies of Scale in Ordering and Transportation
+- Economies of Scale in Ordering and Transportation

-• Price Discounts
+- Price Discounts

 How to Reduce the Bullwhip Effect